rust-lang/rust/src/doc/trpl/hello-cargo.md

 Note that since we're creating an executable, we retain `main.rs` as the source filename.
 If we want to make a library instead, we should use `lib.rs`.
-This convention is required for Cargo to successfully compile our projects, but it can be overridden if we wish.
+This convention is used by Cargo to successfully compile our projects, but it can be overridden if we wish.
 Custom file locations for the entry point can be specified with a [`[lib]` or `[[bin]]`][crates-custom] key in the TOML file.

 [crates-custom]: http://doc.crates.io/manifest.html#configuring-a-target